 The Operator shall negotiate all Contributions on behalf of the Participating Parties in the well or well operation.
 A Contribution may be obtained in the following ways:

-(a) Any Participating Party in a well or well operation may propose that the Participating Parties in that well or well operation seek a Contribution from a third party towards that well or well operation.
+(a) Any Participating Party in a well or well operation may propose that the Participating Parties in that well or well operation seek a Contribution from a third party towards that well or well operation; or

 (b) If a Participating Party in a well or well operation receives a Contribution offer for that well or well operation from a third party, that Party shall notify all other Participating Parties in that well or well operation of the terms of that offer within five (5) days of its receipt of that offer.